apereo/cas/docs/cas-server-documentation/ticketing/Configuring-Ticket-Expiration-Policy.md

 }
 ```

+Remember that applications are responsible to manage their own session.
+CAS will not and cannot manage the application session
+and generally has no control over the application's timeout policies, logout practices, etc. The expiration policy
+of the ticket-granting ticket per application allows to CAS to use that policy as an override and separate from the global defaults,
+at the time the ticket is constructed and only if the incoming service request matches
+that given registered service definition.
+Once created, the policy remains global and affects all other applications and
+it has nothing to do with how the application manages its own sessions.

 ### Timeout

 The expiration policy applied to TGTs provides for most-recently-used expiration policy, similar to a Web server session timeout.